golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/working-with-images.md

 description: Examples of how to use your own Golem image in a requestor script
 ---

+# Examples of how to use your own Golem image in a requestor script

+## Introduction

+This example will show you how to switch the Golem image used on a provider to run your commands in your own defined environment.

 {% alert level="info" %}

 This example has been designed to work with the following environments: